DanRohde/blender-stuff/WFC 3D Generator/README.md

   * It is possible to transfer random transformations to mirror partners, flip mirror partners accordingly, or define other building blocks as mirror partners.
 * Transformations:
   * These are not really restrictions.
-This allows you to randomize the position, size, and rotation of building blocks.
+This allows you to randomize the position, size, rotation, and flipping of building blocks.

 ## How the WFC 3D Generator algorithm works
 1. **Initializes** each cell of the grid with a list of permitted building blocks.
 Grid and region constraints are taken into account.